webix-hub/docs/data/spreadsheet/cell_content.md

 Working with Cell Content
 ==============================

-Setting a Custom Cell Format
+Setting a Custom Number Format
 ------------------------------

 You can apply a custom format of displaying a numeric value to a cell or a selected range of cells.